 Guaranteed Ways to Induce Labor

 Outside of using Epsom salt baths to induce labor, there are other natural remedies you may try to kickstart the process.
 Just remember that none of these guarantees that your labor will start.
-Your baby will come out when he or she is ready–or when your doctor is ready to induce your labor, themselves!
+Your baby will come out when he or she is ready regardless of the due date –or when your doctor is ready to induce your labor, themselves!

 Try the following natural remedies to inspire labor: